microsoft/vstest-docs/docs/analyze.md

   </DataCollectionRunSettings>
 </RunSettings>
 ```
-Below is the sample command for enabling DataCollectors using testsettings
+Below is the sample command for enabling DataCollectors using runsettings
 ```
 > vstest.console.exe test_project.dll /settings:datacollection.runsettings
 ```
 ### Using vstest.console args
-`DataCollectors` can be configured and used throgh first class command line arguments `/collect` and `/testadapterpath`.
+DataCollectors can be configured and used through first class command line arguments `/collect` and `/testadapterpath`.
 Hence, for common DataCollection scenarios, separate runsettings file may not be required.

 Below is the sample command to configure and use DataCollectors through vstest.console command line.
 ```
 > vstest.console.exe test_project.dll /collect:"Code Coverage"
 > vstest.console.exe test_project.dll /collect:"MyDataCollector" /testadapterpath:<Path to MyDataCollector assembly>
 ```
+Please note that `testadapterpath` is not required for DataCollectors shipped along with TPv2.

 ### Using TestSettings
 While the recommended way is to use [runsettings](#Using-RunSettings) or [vstest.console args](#Using-vstest.console-args), there are few DataCollectors which only worked with testsettings.